 These organisations share our values and help people connect locally in person and/or promote stronger communities and positive mental health through social connection.
 There are so many great ways to create community in neighbourhoods, and a connected neighbourhoods movement includes all of them.
-If your organisation would like to link with us, please contact us.

 The Welcome Dinner Project, established in 2013, is an initial platform to spark connection between people who are new to Australia with established community members over a shared meal in someone’s home or a trusted community space.
 Everyone brings a plate of food to share and our highly skilled volunteer facilitators encourage guests to share the story of their food and other areas they may have in common, throughout the dinner.
 These events are powerful ways to build trust, belonging and connection between people and break through cultural, social and other barriers, as we share food and stories. www.joiningthedots.org

 Befriend works to catalyse a movement of individuals and organisations working together to champion the power of connection and community in nurturing a thriving society.
 The organisation acts as a platform to energise and support local residents taking action to connect people in their local area, through inclusive social networks.
 Befriend also undertakes place-based community-connecting projects, community sector workforce development and inclusion-focused consultancy. www.befriend.org.au

 The Town Team Movement helps town teams to organise, engage and empower their local communities.
 Town teams are groups of businesses and residents working proactively with their local government to create active, resilient and successful places.
 There are several Town Teams in Western Australia – find out more at www.townteams.com.au.